How to get your license: Collection agencies

 - You may not begin business activity until you receive the required license.

-- Washington is a closed-border state.
-You must have a license before contacting debtors or soliciting clients in Washington.
+- WA is a closed-border state.
+You must have a license before contacting debtors or soliciting clients in WA.

 How to apply